 Biophilic design: The practice of designing the built environment with a focus on connecting people with nature.
-See more on https://www.metropolismag.com/architecture/what-is-and-is-not-biophilic-design/

 Built environment: Any manmade building, structure, or other intervention that alters the natural landscape for the purpose of serving or accommodating human activity or need.
 It includes cities, buildings, urban spaces, infrastructure, roads, parks, and any ancillary features that serve these structures.